 This degree focuses on producing engineers who can analyse in depth and apply the results of their analysis in the real world, giving the mix of general and specific skills that are sought by companies.
-The degree covers all aspects of manufacturing: management (of innovation and new product introduction and of operations and systems), enabling technologies and underpinning engineering science, design for manufacture, materials and processes, sensors and robotics.
+The degree covers all aspects of manufacturing:

 The degree has six closely inter-related strands, all but one running both years, and culminates in a major individual project which draws all the strands together:

 The academic year is fully aligned with the academic year in Newcastle, starting in September and ending in June, using the same examination periods and the same Examination Boards as the students studying in Newcastle.